klopferhuang/Graph-Theory-Clustering-Algorithm/README.md

 ## Introduction

 This repository contains a clustering algorithm designed for spatial Regression Discontinuity (RD) analysis.
 The algorithm clusters cities that are geographically similar into the same cluster to create a control group for estimating the policy effect.
 The clustering is based on a threshold distance that determines the connectivity between cities, forming a graph structure where clusters are defined.
+For an annotated full code of the algorithm, please check the Graph-Theory-Clustering-Algorithm.md file.

 ## Clustering Algorithm Definition